How Saul Became The Apostle Paul

 But even before that fateful day when young Saul the Pharisee gloated over the brutal death of the innocent disciple Stephen, the Spirit of Jesus Christ was pricking his heart.
-God had designs for this bright young man, and in His sovereignty He was prepared to knock Saul off His high horse.
+God had designs for this bright young man, and in His sovereignty He was prepared to knock Saul off his high horse.

 There can be little doubt that Saul was familiar with the Galilean man who was known as Jesus.
-Though Saul may have been consumed by his study of the Torah and Talmud – the Jewish holy books, there was talk of this back woods preacher and the stir He was creating throughout Israel.
+Though Saul may have been consumed by his study of the Torah and Talmud – the Jewish holy books – there was talk of this back woods preacher and the stir He was creating throughout Israel.
 Numerous reports were made of so-called messiahs emerging from every corner of the land, so Saul and his classmates undoubtedly debated the authenticity of the reports of Jesus’ miracles.

 He may have been one of the unnamed lawyers who confronted Jesus with questions in the Gospel accounts?
 Saul may have gathered with the other scribes and Pharisees at the river Jordan when John the Baptist declared, “Behold, the Lamb of God who takes away the sin of the world.”
 Was he outraged to learn that Jesus had cleared the moneychangers and vendors of religious trinkets from the temple while snapping a whip?

 It is conceivable that Saul was one of the pious Pharisees trying to console a weeping Mary and Martha at the death of their brother Lazarus.
 Whether he was physically present when Jesus raised the 3-day dead Lazarus from his rotting rest, it is sure that Saul heard of and pondered this indisputable miracle.
-This shocking development created such a sensation that the panicked religious leaders ramped up their efforts to arrest and execute the backwater mystic before he brought down the wrath of Rome on their heads.
+This shocking development created such a sensation that the panicked religious leaders ramped up their efforts to arrest and execute the rustic mystic before he brought down the wrath of Rome on their heads.